gabrieleiannetti/tools_sysadmin_and_softdev/README.md

-As a programming language we choose the Python, since it has a powerful standard library and is relativly easy to learn compared to a more low-level programming languages e.g. C/C++.
+As a programming language we choose the Python, since it has a powerful standard library and is relativly easy to learn compared to a low-level programming language e.g. C/C++.

-Learn about the differences between Python and C/C++ (e.g.: https://www.quora.com/What-is-the-difference-between-programming-languages-such-as-Python-C-C++-and-Java).
+> _Learn about the differences between Python and C/C++_ (e.g.: https://www.quora.com/What-is-the-difference-between-programming-languages-such-as-Python-C-C++-and-Java).